We believe successful learning

 The school has no responsibility and will not cover any loss or damage of devices brought from home.

 For more information, please see the Device Policy.

 Extra Curricular Activities

 The school offers a wide variety of Extra Curricular Activities (ECA) mainly organised by outsourced companies.
+Of course during Covid-19, we only offer a very limited programme.
 The companies are also responsible for supervising the students after activities until they are picked up.
 To register and pay online, please use the link at the bottom of this page.

 Grades 0-2: Snack 13:00-13:15 (in their own Unit), ECA starts 13:15 – end times vary according to the activity.